-Wieliczka salt mine (13 km from Cracow) is an extender underground city and certainly one of the most interesting touristic objects In Poland.
+Wieliczka salt mine (13 km from Cracow) is an extended underground city and certainly one of the most interesting touristic objects In Poland.
 In 1987 it was put down to UNESCO World Heritage List.
 Every year the mine is visited by over a million tourists from all over the world.
 The main is no longer producing salt and since 1996 it has been only a touristic attraction.
 The mine has 9 levels, the deepest is at the depth of 327 m.
 One of the best well known chambers in Wieliczka is St. Kinga’s Chapel.

 Wieliczka Salt Mine is one of the most visited tourist destinations in Poland for years.
 The huge underground city is situated on 9 levels and reaches a depth of 327 meters.

 Brine - salt water drawn from springs - was already obtained in the Neolithic times.
 The secret of evaporated salt production was passed down from generation to generation.
 At the turn of the 12th and 13th centuries, wells began to be dug to get to the salt deposits.
 The discovery of rock salt took place in the second half of the 13th century.
 The heyday of Wieliczka took place during the reign of Casimir the Great.
 The Saltworks Statute, issued by him in 1368, regulated for the first time the rules of salt extraction and sale.
 At the end of the Middle Ages, 300–350 people worked in Wieliczka.
 The annual production of salt reached 7–8 tonnes.
 Until the end of the 15th century, there were only four mining shafts and one underground level in the mine.
 The first visitors appeared.
 The first tourist, known by name and surname, was Mikołaj Kopernik.